muppin/mastering-DevOps/Interview Questions/FAQs.md

      ```

 By following these strategies, you can significantly reduce the size of your Docker images, leading to more efficient builds, faster deployments, and easier distribution.

+- Once the images are build and pushed to the ECR, then in order to use the latest image in K8s cluster, we have dedicated stage
+- We have written a shell script to update the git manifest repo, git maifest repo holds all the k8s manifests
+- sed -i "s/replaceImageTag/${BUILD_NUMBER}/g" java-maven-sonar-argocd-helm-k8s/spring-boot-app-manifests/deployment.yml
+- Basically the above command wil replace the image tag with the build number so that latest image in used in k8s cluster